 3. When the delivery comes, you will come and make sure you will merchandise the wines.
 For example, put shelf-talkers if they allow.

 4. You will NOT offer this to their next-door wine store for the first month as you want to build the brand with Mr. retailer first.

 5. You will make sure you don't run out of supply or mess up the delivery.
 If you have promised by 10 am Thursday, delivery commitment should be met.

 6. You are honest with your customer about what you are selling.
 For example, you know that they are NOT going to sell that $20 Napa Cab in that area, then what's the point of pitching 5 cases of that?
 Rather use that store for something they will move.

 7. Give them your word and mean that.
 "When I was selling wine, I meant when I said - don't worry give me a chance, I will move this product for you"- Sid Patel, CEO and Founder of Beverage Trade Network.
 Remember the ONLY constant here is you and the retailer.
 Distributors understand that so for them the relationship with the retailer is more important than the relationship with the supplier unless you are Budweiser beer which they need no matter what.

 8. Show fresh and accurate samples.
 Please don't pour the wrong vintage.

-9. Show sell sheets and merchandising pictures if you want them to give you 20 case order and if you need floor stack.
+9. Show sell sheets and merchandising pictures if you want them to give you 20 case orders and if you need a floor stack.
 Let them see how nice your cartons look.

-10. In summary: spend 80% time in "how you will help them with depletions" and 20% on product quality, who makes it, where it's from etc.
+10. In summary: spend 80% time on "how you will help them with depletions" and 20% on product quality, who makes it, where it's from etc.

 Needless to say, this depends on the buyer to the buyer.
-Example taken here is a high volume busy buyer who does not have time to taste each new product each rep gets him/her.
+The example taken here is a high volume busy buyer who does not have time to taste each new product each rep gets him/her.